Swedish Taxpayers' Association: Attempted political coup

 In 2005, Sweden Democrats (SD), National Democrats (ND), and other related anti-immigration far-right organizations led by Carl Lundström and Kenneth Sandberg tried a coup against the Swedish Taxpayers Association.
 Its main goal was to gain greater influence within the association, by getting their supporters to attend the annual general meeting in Malmo, to lead the organization in the direction of Sweden Democrats’ policy to emphasize the negative impact and burden of immigration on domestic taxpayers’ interests.
 The attempted coup has once brought a great threat to the association’s independent position in politics.
 But once the news reached the ears of the Conservatives and the Liberal Party, they sent their own supporters to the annual general meeting in Malmo to counteract SD/ND supporters.
 Even, they bought tickets for their supporters from Stockholms to Malmo in an anonymous way.
 In the end, the efforts of SD/ND ended in failure.
 Then chairman of the association Claes Levin was re-elected.

-Waste Mediator
+Waste Ombudsman

-The association has a member working as a Waste Mediator (“slöseriombudsmannen”) who has the responsibility to review the public funds used by politicians and officials.
-The current mediator is satire cartoonist Martin Jacobsson Slöso.
-The former mediators include Lars Wilderäng, Martin Borgs, Arvid Malm, Eva Cooper, Johan Ingerö and Rebecca Weidmo Uvell.
+The association has a member working as a Waste Ombudsman (SlösO) who has the responsibility to review use of public funds.